abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 the trained weights and the placement seed.

 That is not a broken design.
-Vitis handles setup violations by downscaling the kernel clock at runtime, so the bitstream builds and computes correctly — measurements in Part 3 imply an effective clock near 100 MHz against the 150 MHz requested.
+Vitis handles setup violations by downscaling the kernel clock at runtime, so the bitstream builds and computes correctly.
+Measurements in Part 3 imply an effective clock near 100 MHz against the 150 MHz requested.
 To close timing, raise `ReuseFactor`, lower the requested clock, or reduce precision.